M-Files/MFilesSamplesAndLibraries/Libraries/Postman/readme.md

 # Getting started with the M-Files Postman Collection and Environment

 1. Make sure that M-Files Web is enabled in the development environment.
-1. Install Postman Chrome Extension.
+1. Install [Postman](https://www.getpostman.com/) from their website.
 1. Open Postman.
 1. Import the two json files (`M-Files.postman_collection.json` and `localhost.postman_environment.json`).
 1. Edit the environment to change the `MFWSUrl` to the REST API url of your environment (M-Files Web Url + /REST).